gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

 - Episode 7
   - The Gears takes them on broken old roads, collecting parts of itself as they go
-    - "We live in the cracks between things, in the forgotten places."
+    - "We live in the cracks between things.
+We are made of lost things and live in forgotten places."
   - Reach an observatory
     - The Gears explains that the Makers liked to look at the stars before they went away
     - Most bots won't visit it (superstitious)